-12.1 Showing messages.
-The QgsMessageBar class
+11.1 Showing messages.
+The QgsMessageBar class.

-Using message boxes can be a bad idea from a user experience point of view.
-For showing a small info line or a warning/error messages, the QGIS message bar is usually a better option.
+Using mesages boxes can be a bad idea from a user experience point of view.
+For showing a small info line or a warning/error messages, the QGIS message bar is usually a better option

-Using the reference to the QGIS interface object, you can show a message in the message bar with the following code iface.messageBar().pushMessage("Error", "I'm sorry Dave, I'm afraid I can't do that", level=QgsMe iface.messageBar().pushMessage("Error", ""Ooops, the plugin is not working as it should", level=Q
+Using the reference to the QGIS interface object, you can show a message in the message bar with the following code.

+'''

+iface.messageBar().pushMessage("Error", "I'm sorry Dave, I'm afraid I can't \

+do that", level=QgsMessageBar.CRITICAL)

+'''

-Gambar 12.1: QGIS Message bar
+Abbildung 11.1: QGIS Message bar

-You can set a duration to show it for a limited time
+You can set a duration to show it for a limited time.